Using SewArt to convert a JPG to an embroidery file

 SewArt does allows you to do more than auto digitizing

 I’ve been using SewArt for a while now and come to realize that, while it is somewhat limited, it’s capabilities are beyond what I had expected.
 For the price ($75), it can really do a lot.
 It’s a great software to start with for someone who is new to digitizing.
-Plus, there is a 30 day free trial period where you can actually use the program to convert a JPG to an embroidery file and then stitch that embroidery design out on your embroidery machine.
+Plus, there is a 30 day free trial period where you can actually use the program to convert a JPG to a PES or any other type of an embroidery file and then stitch that embroidery design out on your embroidery machine.

 The emphasis of SewArt is really all about manipulating an existing image to reduce the colors.
 An image can’t have thousands of colors if it is going to be stitched out on an embroidery machine.